Timelines - continued

 The design department was housed in the

 basement of the Allyn Building the first year.
-When

-in 1958.
-The 4th floor was unfinished raw concrete
+the 4th floor in 1958.
+The 4th floor was

-walls and pillars.
+unfinished raw concrete walls and pillars.

-In 1960 the department moved to a group of four
+In 1960 the department moved to a group of

-of the campus (across Campus Circle Drive from the
+western side of the campus (across Campus

-Communication Building).
-Four 39-foot diameter
+Four 39-foot diameter wood Pease Geodesic

-between the barracks.
+domes were soon installed between the barracks.

 The space between the center two barracks was

-filled with a post and beam experimental structure
+filled with a post and beam experimental

-that had a cantenary suspension roof made of very
+structure that had a cantenary suspension roof

-large sheets of Homasote.
-The floor was asphalt.
-This
+made of very large sheets of Homasote.
+The

-central exhibit space was soon known as the “space
+soon known as the “space between.”

 Starting in 1967 the “space between” was